Planes, trains, cargo ships and autos are getting high-tech help in easing off the fuel pedal.

 Transit that is cleaner, greener and provides a better user experience is in various stages of development around the globe.
 We take a look at how this vital driver of economic activity is changing along with the times.

-Delta and JetBlue made pledges early this year to make major investments in carbon offsets with the goal of becoming carbon neutral, though as the coronavirus pandemic continues to impact the global economy, those ambitious company targets might be adjusted.
+Delta and JetBlue have pledged to make major investments in carbon offsets with the goal of becoming carbon neutral, though as the coronavirus pandemic continues to impact the global economy, those ambitious company targets might be adjusted.

 Container ships are essential to trade, and to date there isn’t a more economical way to transport metric tons of goods across oceans.
 However, these vessels burn sludge-like heavy fuel oil because it’s cheap, emitting significant carbon emissions.